-Based on the hilarious novel of the same name by Boyd Oxlade (acclaimed at the time for its ‘finely tuned comic depiction of Melbourne’s ethnically diverse northern suburbs’), the slacker comedy was released in cinemas in 1990 and quickly became a cult classic.
+Based on the hilarious novel of the same name by Boyd Oxlade (acclaimed at the time for its ‘finely tuned comic depiction of Melbourne’s ethnically diverse northern suburbs’), with a screenplay by Oxlade and John Ruane, the slacker comedy was released in cinemas in 1990 and quickly became a cult classic.
 Starring Sam Neill, Zoe Carides and John Clarke, Death in Brunswick offers a macabre snapshot of multicultural Melbourne, pre-Pauline Hanson, at the end of the 1980s.

-In a special event as part of the MIFF 68½ Talks program, we’re marking the thirtieth anniversary of Death in Brunswick with a digital reading of the film script, directed by John Sheedy.
+In a special event as part of the MIFF 68½ Talks program, we’re marking the thirtieth anniversary of Death in Brunswick with a digital reading of the film script, directed by John Sheedy and produced remotely under Victoria's Stage 4 coronavirus restrictions.
 Grab your shovel – or maybe don’t, actually – and join us from home.
-Sign up here for an email reminder.

 MIFF Talks presented by the Melbourne International Film Festival and the University of Melbourne. #MIFF2020